tosssssy/mcp-server-debug-thinking/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of MCP Server Debug Iteration seriously.
+We take the security of MCP Server Debug Thinking seriously.
 If you have discovered a security vulnerability in this project, please report it to us as described below.

 ### Reporting Process